 - Non-Profit Organizations

 Adult Protective Services and Guardianship Review Board Project (APGRB)

-For over 15 years, MVLS has received funding from the Maryland Department of Human Resources to represent over 300 Baltimore City indigent adults under public guardianship at semi-annual review hearings as well as alleged disabled adults in emergency guardianship hearings.
-In 2013, the APGRB Project expanded to serve 110 clients in Baltimore County.
+For over 20 years, MVLS has received funding from the Maryland Department of Social Services to represent over 450 Baltimore City and County adults under public guardianship at semi-annual review hearings as well as adults with alleged disabilities in emergency guardianship hearings.

 Consumer Protection Clinic